back

 Publication date: 4 Jul 2024

-Philea and Transnational Giving Europe have recently published a collection of case studies about the 6 major obstacles to cross-border philanthropy.
+Philea and Transnational Giving Europe have recently published a collection of case studies on the 6 major obstacles to cross-border philanthropy.
 “Removing Obstacles to Cross-Border Philanthropy; The Time Is Now” urges the EU to take further steps to facilitate cross-border donations.

 The 6 barriers to Philanthropy:

-The European philanthropy sector counts 186,000 organisations with an annual expenditure of over 54.5 billion and a million of donors.
+The European philanthropy sector counts 186,000 organisations with an annual expenditure of over 54.5 billion and a million donors.
 Despite this and the contribution of $16 billion in cross-border philanthropic outflows, the sector remains challenged by administrative, legal and fiscal barriers.

 1. Discriminatory tax treatments and complex procedures.
 European tax-systems pose a real challenge to donors and organisations when it comes to donations and allocating assets abroad tax-effectively.